tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/eager.md

 # Eager Execution

-TensorFlow's eager execution is an imperative programming environment that evaluates operations immediately, without an extra graph-building step.
-Operations return concrete values instead of constructing a computational graph to run later.
-This makes it easy to get started with TensorFlow, debug models, reduce boilerplate code, and is fun!
+TensorFlow's eager execution is an imperative programming environment that evaluates operations immediately, without building graphs: operations return concrete values instead of constructing a computational graph to run later.
+This makes it easy to get started with TensorFlow and debug models, and it reduces boilerplate as well.
 To follow along with this guide, run the code samples below in an interactive `python` interpreter.

-Eager execution supports most TensorFlow operations and GPU acceleration.
-Automatic differentiation uses a dynamically-constructed tape instead of a static graph to compute gradients.
-Eager execution is a flexible machine learning platform for research and experimentation that provides:
+Eager execution is a flexible machine learning platform for research and experimentation, providing:

-* *An intuitive interface* —Structure your code naturally and use Python data structures.
+* *An intuitive interface*—Structure your code naturally and use Python data structures.
 Quickly iterate on small models and small data.
-* *Easier debugging* —Call ops directly to inspect running models and test changes.
+* *Easier debugging*—Call ops directly to inspect running models and test changes.
 Use standard Python debugging tools for immediate error reporting.
-* *Natural control flow* —Use Python control flow instead of graph control flow, including support for dynamic models.
+* *Natural control flow*—Use Python control flow instead of graph control flow, simplifying the specification of dynamic models.

+Eager execution supports most TensorFlow operations and GPU acceleration.
 For a collection of examples running in eager execution, see:
 [tensorflow/contrib/eager/python/examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/eager/python/examples).

 Note: Some models may experience increased overhead with eager execution enabled.
-Performance improvements are ongoing, but please
-[file a bug](https://github.com/tensorflow/tensorflow/issues) if you find a problem and share your benchmarks.
+Performance improvements are ongoing, but please [file a bug](https://github.com/tensorflow/tensorflow/issues) if you find a problem and share your benchmarks.

 ## Setup and basic usage

-Upgrade to TensorFlow 1.7 to include updates for eager execution:
+Upgrade to the latest version of TensorFlow:

 ```
 $ pip install --upgrade tensorflow